Ingo Günther: WorldProcessor

 One of Günther's most significant projects is his WorldProcessor project, which he began in 1988.
 With the notion of globality barely in the air, Gunther expanded his journalistic work and embarked on the project.
 The project consists of a series of illuminated globes, which he modifies often radically, sometimes subtly, to reflect the socio-economic and political changes impacting the entire planet.
 The globes depict various global phenomena, such as climate change, migration patterns, economic inequality, and political conflicts.
 Each globe is a representation of a specific issue, using data from scientific research, international organizations, and other sources.
 The globes serve as both artistic objects and educational tools, inviting viewers to engage global issues macroscopically.
 It has been praised for its ability to make complex data accessible and visually compelling.

-The project premiered first in a Hamburg gallery in 1989 and shortly after at the P3 art and environment uderground exhibition space in Tokyo.
+The project premiered first in a Hamburg gallery in 1989 and shortly after at the P3 art and environment underground exhibition space in Tokyo.

 From 1994 to 2000 this work was regularly published on the cover of Foresight magazine, Tokyo.

 Harper's Magazine published Gunther's work on its September cover and throughout the magazine.